vedph/cadmus-doc/migration/export/json-export.md

       ]
     },
     "templateFilters": [
-      /* array of configurable objects */
+      /* array of configurable objects, each with a "keys" property */ ]
-    ]
   },
   "namedMappings": {